Covariate-Adjusted Functional Data Analysis for Structural Health Monitoring: Applications to Structural Health Monitoring data

+KW51 is a steel railway bridge of the bowstring type, with two curved, ballasted electrified tracks.
+It is 115 meters long, 12.4 meters wide, and located between Leuven and Brussels, Belgium, on the railway line L36N.
 The bridge was monitored from October 2nd, 2018, to January 15th, 2020, with a retrofitting period from May 15th to September 27th, 2019.
 Various quantities, such as the steel surface temperature or relative humidity, were measured on an hourly basis \citep{Maes.Lombaert_2020, Maes.Lombaert_2021, Maes.etal_2022}.
-Due to the large amounts of data, only fragments of the raw acceleration and inclination data are available for re-use/download \citep{Maes.Lombaert_2020}. \cite{Maes.Lombaert_2021} employed operational modal analysis (OMA) to determine the modal parameters with the reference-based covariance-driven stochastic subspace (SSI-cov/ref) algorithm on an hourly basis as well.
+Due to the large amounts of data, only fragments of the raw acceleration and inclination data are available for re-use/download \citep{Maes.Lombaert_2020, Maes.Lombaert_2021} employed operational modal analysis (OMA) to determine the modal parameters with the reference-based covariance-driven stochastic subspace (SSI-cov/ref) algorithm on an hourly basis as well.
 The natural frequencies of 14 modes are available for the entire monitoring period and described in detail in \cite{Maes.Lombaert_2021}.
 Here, we will focus on the data for mode 6, with parts of it already shown in Figure~\ref{fig:KW51_bilinear}.
 In addition, we will consider two potentially confounding variables, temperature at the bridge deck level and relative humidity, both measured directly at the bridge.
 In a preprocessing step, some extreme outliers were removed from the data set.
 Those outliers correspond to some data points that resulted from abnormal bridge behavior on particularly cold days \citep{Maes.Lombaert_2021, Maes.etal_2022}.
 Eventually, 225 daily profiles were available for modeling before the retrofitting started.
 In Sections~\ref{subsec:basicmodelresults}--\ref{subsubsec:extended_model_results} below, we will discuss the CAFDA results for different model specifications, including the basic model with one covariate ``temperature'' only, an output-only version without any covariate information included, and two versions of an extended model with both temperature and relative humidity included as covariates.
-All our input-output models allow for nonlinear convariate effects, whereas earlier analyses of the KW51 data \citep{Anastasopoulos.etal_2021, Maes.etal_2022} focused on linear modeling.
-Finally, some results for monitoring Phase II data will be shown in Section~\ref{subsubsec:kw51_monitoring}.
+All our input-output models allow for nonlinear covariate effects, whereas earlier analyses of the KW51 data \citep{Anastasopoulos.etal_2021, Maes.etal_2022} focused on linear modeling.
+Finally, some results for monitoring Phase-II data will be shown in Section~\ref{subsubsec:kw51_monitoring}.
 To prevent the end of the in-control phase from coinciding with the start of the retrofitting, Phase I is limited to 200 observed profiles (between October 2, 2018, and April 19, 2019) for the model training.
 Out of those 200 profiles of natural frequencies, 129 profiles are observed for each of the 24 hours of the day, while the rest have between 4\% and 100\% of missing values.
 Concerning the temperature and humidity curves, 57 and 66 profiles have 4\%--100\% missing values, respectively.
 Overall, the percentage of missing values is high, with 63\%.